You have got there still saying that the tropical storm is barreling through South Florida.

 And it was pretty much a party line vote.

-Anyway, the Heritage Foundation researchers make an excellent point to all of their members, pointing out the difference in the European and the American economies over the past 50 years and why one has grown and the other is not.
+Anyway, the Heritage Foundation researchers make an excellent point to all of their members, pointing out the difference in the European and the American economies over the past 50 years and why one has grown and the other has not.

 One is based on big government, big social services, the other hasn't been, although we're emulating Europe all too closely.